obriencj/koji-box/services/nginx/README.md

 - Routing rules are being tested
 - Integration with backend services is in progress
 - Health checks are being implemented
+- SSL/TLS configuration with orch service CA certificates
+- Integration with orch service for certificate management

 ## Troubleshooting